laempy/pyoints/README.md

-## Optional dependencies (for development)
+## Software recommendations

-Following python packages (distributed via pip) were used for software development and documentation.
+Following python packages (distributed via pip) were used for software development, testing and documentation.

 ### autopep8